 Feedback and Complaints

-Feedback and complaints are a key source of information for evaluating the quality of service provided to customers, which is critical in delivering an excellent experience that keeps them coming back.
-The type of feedback or complaint received by your business will also help you analyze how well employees are fulfilling their roles with the company.
+Feedback and complaints are key sources of information for evaluating the quality of service provided to customers, which is critical in delivering an excellent experience that keeps them coming back.
+The type of feedback or complaint received by any business will also help them analyze how well employees are fulfilling their roles with the company.

-2. The restaurant's cleanliness and upkeep: Did they notice unclean utensils?
+- The restaurant's cleanliness and upkeep: Did they notice unclean utensils?
 Was the food fresh due to an employee forgetting about it in a pot of boiling water on the stove for 45 minutes?
-Feedback and complaints will help track these metrics as well.
+Feedback and complaints will help assess these metrics as well.

-3. How much customers are eating: Did they order a salad but only pick at it?
+- How many customers are eating: Did they order a salad but only pick it up?
 Were they too busy to stop and eat their meal?
 Feedback can help identify these cases of lost revenue, in addition to helping the business better understand consumers' needs.

-5. Quantity: Did the customer find that their meal was too small to fill them up or did they feel like there wasn't enough food on the plate for what they paid for?
-These are all issues your business can address with feedback, either by improving the food or re-examining policies on what's offered for a particular price.
+- Quantity: Did the customer find that their meal was too small to fill up or did they feel like there wasn't enough food on the plate for what they paid for?
+These are all issues a business can address with feedback, either by improving the food or re-examining policies on what's offered for a particular price.

-A customer complaints metric to track is based on:
+A customer complaints metric to evaluate is based on:

 - The number of Complaints Received Recently (last 30 days)